EUROPEAN SAILING FEDERATION

 1.3.
 EUROSAF is formed for an unlimited period of time.

 1.4.
 The seat of EUROSAF is located in Switzerland at a place to be determined from time to time by the Executive Board.

 Article 2 - Objects and Aims

 2.1.
-The Objects of EUROSAF are to be a continental organisation with all European sailing federations as full members.
-EUROSAF shall endeavour to coordinate, develop, promote, and foster the sport of sailing in all forms in Europe.
+The Object of EUROSAF is to coordinate, develop, promote, and foster the sport of sailing in all forms in Europe.

 2.3.
 EUROSAF shall not be a member of any organisation, unless that organisation is directly linked to sport, nor shall it represent the policies, or interests, of its individual members.
 It shall not act on matters that are the responsibility of MNAs, acting within their own territory, or in respect of their membership of WORLD SAILING.

 Article 3 - Relationship with WORLD SAILING